DavidRS91/musicRecommendations/README.md

 4. `$ npm run start` to startup the server and seed it with music and users
 5. in a new terminal window, `$ npm run test` to send follow and listen requests to the server, as well as get music recommendations for user a.

 **Note:** The server is re-seeded every time `$ npm run start` is executed.
-Running `npm run test` multiple times without restarting the server, will cause users to listen to songs multiple times.
+Running `$ npm run test` multiple times without restarting the server, will cause users to listen to songs multiple times.